 - Remove the shortbread from the oven.
 While the crust is still hot, press it down with a spatula and set it aside to cool while you prepare the chocolate ganache.

-- Place heavy whipping cream in a large microwave-safe bowl and heat for about 2 minutes.
-You want the cream to be just boiling.
+- To a microwave-safe bowl, add heavy whipping cream.
+Heat the whipping cream in the microwave for about 2 minutes.
+The cream should be just boiling.

-- Spread the ganache evenly over the cooled shortbread with an offset spatula.
+- Spread whipped ganache across the top of the cooled bars with an offset spatula.
+Cut and serve.

 Did you make this recipe?

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.